-2. Website Reporting
+Website Reporting

 A fund would be required to post its voting record reflected in the fund's most recently filed report on Form N-PX on its website in a readable format as soon as reasonably practicable after filing.
-A fund would also be required to provide the information upon request and provide an email address that an investor could use to obtain the fund's voting record.
-Proposed amendments to Forms N-1A, N-2 and N-3 would require a fund to disclose that its proxy voting record is publicly available on or through its website, available on request, free of charge and in "human-readable" form.
+A fund would also be required to provide the information upon request and provide an email address that an investor could use to obtain the fund's voting record.16 Proposed amendments to Forms N-1A, N-2 and N-3 would require a fund to disclose that its proxy voting record is publicly available on or through its website, available on request, free of charge and in "human-readable" form.

-- B. Managers' Reporting Obligations. - 1.
+Managers' Reporting Obligations.

 Scope

-Under the Proposal, managers would become subject to reporting on Form N-PX regarding say-on-pay votes.
-In addition, like funds, managers would be required to report on their voting record whenever they have the ability to vote the security or direct the voting of the security.
-Managers would be deemed to have the ability to vote a security that was out on loan on the applicable record date but could have been recalled.
+Under the Proposal, managers would become subject to reporting on Form N-PX regarding sayon-pay votes.
+In addition, the same as funds, managers would be required to report on their voting record whenever they have the ability to vote the security or direct the voting of the security.
+Managers would be deemed to have the ability to vote a security that was out on loan on the applicable record date but could have been recalled.17

-Proposed Rule 14Ad-1 under the Exchange Act would require each person that is a manager to file Form N-PX to disclose how it voted proxies relating to say-on-pay matters.
-The Proposal would require managers to report votes required by section 14A of the Exchange Act on the approval of executive compensation, the frequency of such executive compensation approval votes, and the approval of executive compensation that relates to an acquisition, merger, consolidation, or proposed sale or other disposition of all or substantially all of an issuer's assets.
-Although supported by some commenters on the 2010 proposal, the SEC is not proposing a de minimis exception or proposing to limit the report to securities that have previously been disclosed on a manager's Form 13F.
+Proposed Rule 14Ad-1 under the Exchange Act would require each person that is a manager to file Form N-PX to disclose how it voted proxies relating to say-on-pay matters.18 The Proposal would require managers to report votes required by Section 14A of the Exchange Act on the approval of executive compensation, the frequency of such executive compensation approval votes, and the approval of executive compensation that relates to an acquisition, merger, consolidation, or proposed sale or other disposition of all or substantially all of an issuer's assets.19 Although supported by some commenters on the 2010 proposal, the SEC is not proposing a de minimis exception or proposing to limit the report to securities that have previously been disclosed on a manager's Form 13F.20

 Under the Proposal, exercise of voting power would be defined as the actual use of voting power to influence a voting decision, including the ability to influence how a third party votes a security.
 However, a manager would not be required to report a vote on say-on-pay matters if its voting decisions are dictated by the client and the manager does not exercise any judgment in determining how to apply a client's voting policies or otherwise influence the client's voting decision.
+Similarly, a manager would not be required to report a vote if the client or lending agent determines whether to recall a loaned security without any involvement of the manager in the decision.21